-The termination procedure itself is the same as for a written contract: for the termination to be legally valid, the landlord must use an official, approved form.
-Tenants should be aware that, even where the landlord has followed the correct termination procedure, a tenant can appeal to the local arbitration authority if the ending of the tenancy is likely to cause him or her significant difficulties.
-The tenant is required by law to terminate a rental agreement in writing.
+Termination, however, can’t just be verbal: for the termination to be legally valid, an official form approved by the canton must be used.
+As the tenant, you should note that even where the landlord has followed the correct termination procedure, a tenant can appeal to the local arbitration authority if the ending of the tenancy is likely to cause them significant difficulties.
+The tenant is also required by law to terminate a rental agreement in writing.
 Verbal termination is not legally binding.

 Advantages of a written rental contract

-Although a verbal rental agreement might be easier and involve far less annoying red tape, it also has important disadvantages.
-In the case of a dispute, conditions agreed verbally can be difficult, or even impossible, to prove.
-As a tenant, you should ensure that you have proof of any agreed arrangements to avoid such awkward situations.
-For example, you could get the key facts of a verbal rental agreement put in writing, or you could take someone with you to witness the negotiation of the verbal agreement.
 Thus, in the event of a dispute, the agreed conditions can be proved to the arbitration authority or before a court.
-Of course, it is always possible that the witness will no longer remember all the details after a certain period of time and so will lose credibility.
+Of course, it is also possible that the witness will no longer remember all the details after a certain period of time and so will lose credibility.

 To make sure you’re covered, it’s definitely advisable to have a written rental contract (or to confirm verbal contracts in writing).